Frequently Asked Questions

 A: Absolutely.
 With proper planning, you can graduate in four years.
 The Purdue Honors College curriculum is designed to complement your disciplinary plan of study.

-First-year Honors College students who live in University Residences (on-campus student housing) are required to live in the Honors College community in Shreve Hall with an Honors College roommate.
+First-year Honors College students who live in University Residences (on-campus student housing) are required to live in the Honors College community in Honors College and Residences with an Honors College roommate.

 A: The Purdue Honors College is a residential college.
 The shared living space creates a space where ideas and innovation can flow freely.